stenwt/librarium/docusaurus-librarium/docs/api-content/v1/35-packs.md

 ---
 title: 'Packs'
 metaTitle: 'Packs'
-metaDescription: 'List of API endpoints that is used to list the packs of a repository'
+description: 'List of API endpoints that is used to list the packs of a repository'
 api: true
 paths: ['/v1/packs']
 ---